professionalowo/whats-that-file/README.md

+# Whats that file (wtf)

-A zig utility that thells you about the file you provide
+A small zig utility that tells you the full real path of a file or directory Currently doesnt work with files in path, only resolvable from current working directory